 The Accreditation Organization will require certain criteria be met in order to be considered eligible for the Medicare Accreditation Survey.
 The following are the four requirements;

-The agency must maintain 7 active patients out the 10 that are required in order to submit site visit readiness.
+The agency must maintain 7 active patients out of the 10 that are required in order to submit site visit readiness.
 The ten patients must all have skilled nursing services involved with the care of the patient, one must have 2 skills (Nursing/PT/OT/HHA).
 Patient care must be performed in the patient’s home.
-All patients must have a doctor’s order for skilled nursing and face to face documentation must have been completed.
-Patients are not require to have homebound status for the initial Medicare accreditation survey.
+All patients must have a doctor’s order for skilled nursing and face-to-face documentation must have been completed.
+Patients are not required to have a homebound status for the initial Medicare accreditation survey.
 All patients are to be treated as if they are Medicare eligible.
-This requires the completion of required Medicare documentation for this survey (oasis documentation, face to face documentation, all of the documentation required within the 60 Medicare certification period).
+This requires the completion of required Medicare documentation for this survey (oasis documentation, face-to-face documentation, all of the documentation required within the 60 Medicare certification period).
 Out of the ten patients, the agency is allowed to have up to three discharged patients.
 One of the ten patients must have a second discipline involved in the patient care.
 This could be one of the following:

 When the Medicare survey has been completed, the agency will be informed of the findings within a few weeks.
 There are several possibilities that may occur.
 They are listed below.

-Today 21st Century has 23 full time employees located at its Florida headquarters and has satellite offices in Sugar Land, Texas (a suburb of Houston), Dallas, Los Angeles and Chicago.
+Today 21st Century has 50+ full-time employees located at its Florida headquarters and has satellite offices in Sugar Land, Texas (a suburb of Houston), Dallas, Los Angeles, and Chicago.
 During its existence, 21st Century has obtained licensure and accreditation for over 1000 health care organizations.
-We have assisted clients in the establishment of such Home Care Businesses in 43 of the 50 states.
+We have assisted clients in the establishment of such Home Care Businesses.